micszo/docker/README.md

 ### DFS

-If you want to use the DFS cluster handler, you'll need to run the migration script manually, after starting the containers ( run `docker-compose up -d --force-create` first).
+If you want to use the DFS cluster handler, you need to run the migration script manually, after starting the containers ( run `docker-compose up -d --force-create` first).

-The migration script will copy the binary files in public/var to the nfs mount point ( ./dfsdata ) and add the files' metadata to the database.
-If your are going to run eZ Platform in a cluster you must then ensure ./dfsdata  is a mounted nfs share on every node/app container.
+The migration script copies the binary files in public/var to the nfs mount point (`./dfsdata`) and adds the files' metadata to the database.
+If your are going to run Ibexa DXP in a cluster you must then ensure that `./dfsdata` is a mounted nfs share on every node/app container.

 ```